foolin/golem-lang/tools/docs/md/core/builtins.md

 ```

-## Unsandboxed Builtins
+## SideEffect Builtins

-Golem also has "unsandboxed" builtins.
+Golem also has "side-effect" builtins.
 These functions
 perform I/O, so they should not be included in sandboxed Golem
 environments.